 This was where I went to the free coffee cupping that I mentioned earlier.

 Though ajiaco is originally from Bogota, it is still a popular and easy to find dish here in Medellin.

 Ajiaco is like the local version of chicken soup with a few varieties of potato, a chunk of corn on the cob, and capers mixed in.

-I love ajiaco, it’s one of the best dishes in town, I think.
+I love ajiaco, it’s one of the best foods in Colombia, I think.